tulshiramKIC/3-Tier-nodejs-App/README.md

-# Yelp Camp Web Application

-This web application allows users to add, view, access, and rate campgrounds by location.
-The application leverages a variety of technologies and packages, such as:

-- **Node.js with Express**: Used for the web server.
-- **Bootstrap**: For front-end design.
-- **Mapbox**: Provides a fancy cluster map.
-- **MongoDB Atlas**: Serves as the database.
-- **Passport package with local strategy**: For authentication and authorization.
-- **Cloudinary**: Used for cloud-based image storage.
-- **Helmet**: Enhances application security.
-- ...

 ## Setup Instructions

 To get this application up and running, you'll need to set up accounts with Cloudinary, Mapbox, and MongoDB Atlas.
 Once these are set up, create a `.env` file in the same folder as `app.js`.
 This file should contain the following configurations: